-Both warm and cold boot enters RMM at the same entry point rmm_entry ().
-This scheme simplifies the RMM-EL3 communications interface.
+Both warm and cold boot enters RMM at the same entry point rmm_entry().
+This scheme simplifies the boot contract between RMM and EL3.
 The boot args as specified by boot contract are stashed to high registers.

 The boot is divided into several phases as described below: